Our law firm is handling baby food autism lawsuits in all 50 states.

 Consumers have successfully revived lawsuits against Beech-Nut Nutrition Co. for allegedly failing to disclose the presence of heavy metals in their baby food products.
 The Second Circuit reversed a previous case dismissal, arguing that waiting for the FDA to take regulatory action would cause unnecessary delays.
 Parents claim they paid too much for products containing harmful substances like lead and arsenic.

 Initially, the district court had dismissed the case based on the FDA’s “Closer to Zero” plan to set limits for toxic metals in baby and young children’s foods.
-However, the FDA failed to follow its proposed timelines, prompting the appeals court to overturn the dismissal and send the case back for reconsideration.
+However, the FDA failed to follow its proposed timelines, prompting the appeals court to overturn the dismissal and return the case for reconsideration.

 January 14, 2024 – New Baby Food MDL Sought